|Washington, D.C. Office

 Samantha holds a bachelor’s degree in international studies from the American University in Washington, D.C.

-As Director of Market Development, Robert White leads RFA’s various consumer education and marketing efforts.
+As Vice President of Industry Relations, Robert White leads RFA’s various consumer education and marketing efforts.
 In addition to strengthening RFA’s visibility and managing its active market development team, Robert works with petroleum marketers and retailers, state and federal agencies, commercial fleets, and individual consumers to increase awareness about the benefits of ethanol and encourage greater development and use of renewable fuels.

 Widely recognized as an expert on ethanol-related issues and the variations between ethanol-blended fuels, Robert frequently provides guidance and technical information to ethanol industry leaders.
 Currently, he acts as a key advocate for the Blend Your Own (BYO) Ethanol campaign, a joint effort by the American Coalition for Ethanol (ACE) and RFA to establish 5,000 blender pumps.